nowionlyseedaylight/NLP_goorm/README.md

 # NLP_goorm
-This repository is created to record what I leared from KAIST X GOORM NLP Bootcamp.
+This repository is created to record what I learned from KAIST X GOORM NLP Bootcamp.

-## What I learned and studied
+## What I studied
 1. Python basics
 2. Linear Algebra
 3. Machine Learning